Entanglement, subsystem particle numbers and topology in free fermion systems: Abstract

 \section{Abstract}

-We study the relationship between bipartite entanglement and subsystem particle number in a half-filled free fermion system.
-It is proposed that the spin-projected particle numbers can distinguish the quantum spin Hall state from other states, and be linked to the topological invariant of the system.
+We study the relationship between bipartite entanglement, subsystem particle number and topology in a half-filled free fermion system.
+It is proposed that the spin-projected particle numbers can distinguish the quantum spin Hall state from other states, and can be used to establish a new topological index for the system.
+Furthermore, we apply the new topological invariant to disordered system and show that a topological phase transition occurs when the disorder strength is increased beyond a critical values.
 It is also shown that the subsystem particle number fluctuation displays behavior very similar to the entanglement entropy.
-It provides a lower-bound estimation for the entanglement entropy, which can be measured experimentally.
+It provides a lower-bound estimation for the entanglement entropy, which can be utilized to obtain an estimate of the entanglement entropy experimentally.